Ante Establishment

 “What’s the viral load of the Szechuan Chicken today?”
 Laverne asked.

-“Slightly elevated I’m afraid, so I’d be happy to pee on it for you.
-We Chinese believe that urine possesses magical properties,” our waitress took her on.
+“Slightly elevated I’m afraid, so my grandfather would be happy to pee on it for you.
+We Chinese believe that urine possesses magical properties,” the waitress took her on.
+“Or if you’d prefer, you can bring in a pet and we’ll cook that for you,” she smiled, sweetly.

 Just then, the kitchen doors swung open to reveal a tiny, sinewy man lifting the lid off a huge cauldron.
 As he did so, he stepped back to avoid the rush of steam.